 Our review of Ravenous in 2014 was a bit pants, so we’ve redone the post and released it here again as we want to praise this brilliant, if flawed, darkly humorous horror film cult classic which 20 years ago entered into its difficult production.

 Directed by Antonia Bird, and released in 1999, it’s loosely based on the Donner Party Incident of 1856 and features a freezing cold, claustrophobic sense of isolation.
-It was forgotten and disregarded in 1999, but has developed a cult following ever since and is now considered something of a flawed gem.
+It was forgotten and disregarded upon its initial release, but has developed a cult following ever since and is now considered something of a flawed gem.

 It stars Guy Pearce as an anxiety-ridden army officer who is sent off to a remote army outpost in the Sierra Nevada.
 There he meets Robert Carlyle’s mysterious F.W.
 Colqhoun, who has a disturbing story to tell, which happens to involve cannibalism.

 Let’s get straight to the point: Ravenous is a brilliant and inventive film.
 It features a quirky blend of violence, humour, and existential dismay, helped along by tremendous acting from Pearce and, in particular, Carlyle (fresh from his remarkable turn as psychopath Begbie in Trainspotting – 1996).